 - Your registered agent

-You will need to pay a filing fee of $110.
+You will need to pay a filing fee.
 Publication in a newspaper of record is not necessary and neither is the filing of member names.

 Would you prefer SunDoc to file your Articles of Organization for you?
 If time is an issue or you’d simply like to have a filing service work on your behalf, SunDoc can file your Articles of Organization for you.